-*New and Improved!* We have spent the summer making revisions to every aspect of our guide.
-We have worked in consultation with KT Kennedy and with a sensitivity read by Lourdes Rivas.
-We have uplifted and centered Black and brown voices and increased our emphasis on intersectionality as we support and affirm all of the students in our classroom.
+*New and Improved!* We made revisions to every aspect of our robust 48 page guide.
+We worked in consultation with KT Kennedy and Lourdes Rivas provided a sensitivity read.
+We uplifted and centered Black and Brown voices and increased our emphasis on intersectionality because we support and affirm all of the students in our classroom.

 At Gender Inclusive Classrooms, we believe that every teacher is capable of creating a safe, supportive and affirming environment for trans, gender expansive, non-binary and queer students.
 Our goal is to provide a framework to help guide your work as you move through the year.
 This curriculum is more about shifting your mindset, language, and practice than it is about adding additional lessons to your already jam-packed curriculum expectations.
 Our hope is that this guide will help you infuse aspects of gender inclusivity into everything that you are already doing so that it becomes a natural part of your pedagogy.
 It is our sincere hope that this work will be combined with all of the work you are already doing around race, class, economic justice and other social justice topics so that students are able to explore the complexities of their multifaceted identities.

 The following themes are included in the guide:

 August/September: Identity Work and Pronoun Exploration